piotrwawrzyn/bitcoin-watch/README.md

 ### Adding another cryptocurrency of your choice (step by step)

-You track any cryptocurrency that is supported by CoinGecko
+You can track any cryptocurrency that is supported by CoinGecko

 1. Get CoinGecko id of your cryptocurrency

    - Open [CoinGecko all coins list](https://api.coingecko.com/api/v3/coins/list?include_platform=false)
    - Use search to look for your cryptocurrency ticker.
-For example if you are looking to add VeChain (VET) look for `"VET"` (include quotation mark)
+For example if you are looking to add VeChain (VET) look for `"VET"` (include quotation marks)

    ![Search for symbol](https://user-images.githubusercontent.com/42513971/115117474-00627100-9f9f-11eb-84e7-10f8c1c05d7a.png)